How often should a commercial grease trap be serviced?

 The right interval depends on the kitchen, not a generic promise

 A busy restaurant producing heavy grease loads will not usually need the same servicing rhythm as a smaller café or lower-throughput site.
-System type, trap size, grease load, access arrangements and the site’s operating pattern all affect what sensible servicing looks like.
+System type, trap size, grease load, access arrangements, service history and the site’s operating pattern all affect what sensible servicing looks like.

 What usually changes the answer